Viktor Giacobbo: Characters played

 Giacobbo sometimes plays himself as a selfish, arrogant egoist, who is accompanied by bodyguards who hold back the fans.
 As part of this characterization: he has a desk full of goblets, a large poster showing himself, and gets paid for product placement in reportages for the Schweizer Illustrierte, a Swiss personality magazine.
-He refuses a children home's offer to take part in a ceremony because the offer doesn't offer a large enough honorarium.
+He refuses a children's home's offer to take part in a ceremony because the offer doesn't offer a large enough honorarium.
 Furthermore, Giacobbo cuts Walter Andreas Müller’s gage.
 Giacobbo plays a video to show Müller, how miserable Müller's acting was, but the acting shown is Giacobbo’s.
 Müller is hustled out of the office and gets the commission and honorarium to participate in the children’s home ceremony.

 This alternative Giacobbo is depicted as a man who originally was respectable, prudish and very uptight.
 The sketch indicates that his real name had been “Erwin Bischofberger“ (see below) but he had adopted the improbable and discordant alias of “Viktor Giacobbo“ combining the Germanic version of a forename, and an Italian family name.
-TV-director Peter Schellenberg discovered him, when Bischofberger was singing as a female yodler in a duet.
+TV director Peter Schellenberg discovered him, when Bischofberger was singing as a female yodler in a duet.
 But Bishofberger/Giacobbo had a big success after he had stolen the idea to disguise himself as “Harry Hasler” (see below).
 This idea allegedly had been stolen from a Chinese programme's main persona, and the Harry Hasler persona was the occidental copy of that Asian figure called "Ha Li Hassel“.